ZhangirK/DevOps-Galactic-Mission/README.md

 `map_public_ip_on_launch = true`

-2. For creating a EKS cluster within the VPC, EKS module is used.
+2. For creating an EKS cluster within the VPC, the EKS module is used.
 [VPC Docs](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html).
 [VPC Module Docs](https://registry.terraform.io/modules/terraform-aws-modules/eks/aws/latest).

 Challenges and explanations
-- Enbale all the available logs from the control plane for better troubleshouting the applications.
+- Enable all the available logs from the control plane for better troubleshooting the applications.

 `  cluster_enabled_log_types = [
     "audit",